enatsek/Debian-Ubuntu/kvm2.md

 </network>
 ```

-Considerations:
+**Customization**:

-- Replace host-bridge2 with your chosen network name.
+- Replace `host-bridge2` with your network name
-- Replace c723a80b-d496-460e-9235-9eced7b218cf with your generated uuid.
+- Replace UUID with a generated value
-- Replace br1 with your bridge name in netplan file.
+- Replace `br1` with your actual bridge interface name

+**Network integration**:
+- VMs receive IPs from the same DHCP server as the host
+- VMs are directly accessible from the network
+- No NAT translation occurs

 ### 2.2.
 NAT Network
-A NAT (Network Address Translation) Network is similar to (actually the same as) your home network behind your internet router.
-Your host's interface stands like your internet router and VMs are like your home devices.

-When VMs want to access to the network, they use host's IP address, but the other devices on the network cannot access to your VMs.

-This type of network is useful when you don't want anyone to access your  VMs, but you want your VMs to access everywhere.

-An example of NAT Network XML File:
+NAT (Network Address Translation) networks allow VMs to access external networks while remaining hidden behind the host's IP address.

+**Use cases**:
+- Development and testing environments
+- VMs requiring internet access but not public exposure
+- Security-focused deployments

+**Example XML configuration**:

 ```
 <network>